What is Writing Across the Curriculum?

 Branches of WAC

-- Writing typically fall into one of two categories: (1) writing to learn and (2) writing in the disciplines.
+- Writing typically falls into one of two categories: (1) writing to learn and (2) writing in the disciplines.

 - Writing to Learn refers to writing activities that seek to improve student understanding.
 It is often short and may be informal.
 Examples include journal-like writing and responses to academic articles.